winlibs/nghttp2/doc/nghttpx.1.rst

     particular backend.
 This is  a workaround for a backend server  which  requires  "https" :scheme  pseudo  header field on TLS encrypted connection.

+    "mruby=<PATH>"  parameter  specifies  a  path  to  mruby script  file  which  is  invoked when  this  pattern  is matched.
+All backends which share the same pattern must have the same mruby path.

+    "read-timeout=<DURATION>" and "write-timeout=<DURATION>"
+    parameters  specify the  read and  write timeout  of the backend connection  when this  pattern is  matched.
+All backends which share the same pattern must have the same timeouts.
+If these timeouts  are entirely omitted for a pattern,            :option:`--backend-read-timeout`           and
+    :option:`--backend-write-timeout` are used.

+    "group=<GROUP>"  parameter specifies  the name  of group this backend address belongs to.
+By default, it belongs to  the unnamed  default group.
+The name  of group  is unique   per   pattern.   "group-weight=<N>"   parameter
+    specifies the  weight of  the group.
+The  higher weight gets  more frequently  selected  by  the load  balancing algorithm.  <N> must be  [1, 256] inclusive.
+The weight 8 has 4 times more weight  than 2.  <N> must be the same for  all addresses  which  share the  same <GROUP>.
+If "group-weight" is  omitted in an address,  but the other address  which  belongs  to  the  same  group  specifies "group-weight",   its    weight   is   used.
+If   no "group-weight"  is  specified  for  all  addresses,  the weight of a group becomes 1.  "group" and "group-weight" are ignored if session affinity is enabled.

+    "weight=<N>"  parameter  specifies  the  weight  of  the backend  address  inside  a  group  which  this  address belongs  to.
+The  higher  weight  gets more  frequently selected by  the load balancing algorithm.   <N> must be [1,  256] inclusive.
+The  weight 8  has  4 times  more weight  than weight  2.
+If  this parameter  is omitted, weight  becomes  1.   "weight"  is  ignored  if  session affinity is enabled.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special